 Preparation for next year.

 Think spring!
 Cold-tolerant flower bulbs are built to withstand the winter frost and cold and are a welcome sight as the snow melts.
-Do the hard work now and thank yourself later when the gloomy days of winter make way for sprouting green plants.
+Do the challenging work now and thank yourself later when the gloomy days of winter make way for sprouting green plants.
 Great candidates for fall bulb planting are tulips, daffodil, hyacinth, and iris.
 Looking for something a little bit different?
-Allium, a member of the onion family, is an absolute show-stopper with its tall stalk and purple puff.
+Allium, a member of the onion family, is an absolute showstopper with its tall stalk and purple puff.
 Plan to plant new bulbs when nighttime temperatures are holding steady between 40 and 50 degrees, and well before the ground is frozen.
 A fantastic reward of blooms will await you in the spring – next year and for years to come.

 Fall Beauty & Blooms

 Add some simple perennials to your flower garden this fall to enjoy their brilliant color now and again every fall.
-While these recommended varieties wait to show their stuff until September and October, their green foliage all summer long adds a lushness to any garden space.
+While these recommended varieties wait to show their stuff until September and October, their green foliage all summer long adds lushness to any garden space.
 Ideal candidates for fall additions include:

-Hardy Mums.
 Found in an entire rainbow of colors, there’s nothing that says fall more than a mum.
 Choose these frost-hardy blooms as a temporary splash of color in a planter on the porch, or as a permanent addition to your perennial bed.
 Your best bet for mums to survive through the winter’s cold?
 Plant them right away, keep them well-watered, and mulched to protect their roots.

 Autumn Joy.
 The name says it all.
-This member of the sedum family grows beautifully all summer long and turns a stunning pink-red in the fall.
+This member of the sedum family beautifully grows all summer long and turns a stunning pink, red in the fall.
 The thick, succulent-like, light green foliage will be a welcome point of interest in your perennial garden year-round.

-Chinese Bellflower.
 Similar to the beautiful Chinese Lantern pods, the “balloon flower,” as it’s more commonly known, grows a big, puffy, balloon-like purple pod until it pops open into a gorgeous flower when fall hits.

 Heliopsis.
 These sweet yellow flowers, reminiscent of a tiny sunflower or a tall black-eyed Susan, will bloom throughout summer and well into fall.
-They’re the perfect bit of sunshine for those wishing summer might never end – yet are a color that blends perfectly into fall.
+They’re the perfect bit of sunshine for those wishing summer might never end – yet they are a color that blends perfectly into fall.